fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/developer-tools/reference-implementation.md

    - In the Rest API URL field, input the localtunnel address you create above. (should be `https://<LOCALTUNNEL\_SUBDOMAIN>.loca.lt` where `<LOCALTUNNEL\_SUBDOMAIN>` is equal to the value you put in the .env file)

-   - Copy your App ID and put it somewhere safe (you will need this later)
+   - Copy your Fast App ID and put it somewhere safe (you will need this later)

    <embed src="/reusables/for-developers/_fast_app_id.md" />